secretstartups/handbook/workflow/index.html.md

 - Enablement - Chun Du and Josh Lambert
 - Growth - Wayne Haber and Hila Qu
 - Fulfillment - Wayne Haber and Justin Farris
-- Applied ML and Antiabuse - Wayne Haber and Taylor McSastlin
+- AI Assisted and Anti-Abuse - Wayne Haber and Taylor McCaslin

 ### Conducting a Section Retrospective
 Discretion is provided to Section leaders on how to conduct a section retrospective discussion.
 A good starting point would be to follow the current [handbook](#retrospective-summary) and [issue template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/issue_templates/product-development-retro.md) recommendations for our R&D wide retrospective.
 Consider creating section versions of the [issue template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/issue_templates/product-development-retro.md) and [discussion doc](https://docs.google.com/document/d/1ElPkZ90A8ey_iOkTvUs_ByMlwKK6NAB2VOK5835wYK0/edit?usp=sharing).